verrazzano/docs/content/en/docs/uninstall/backup/keycloak.md

    aws_secret_access_key=<object store secret key>
    ```

-2. MySQL Operator requires the region name where the bucket is created, `backup-secret.txt` file, which contains the region information.
+2. MySQL Operator requires the region name where the bucket is created, so we create a `backup-secret.txt` file, which contains the region information.

    ```backup-region.txt
    [default]